Imprints of vector field non-standard couplings on solar neutrino flux: Results and discussions

+The contour plot of the survival probability with respect to the coupling parameter $g$ and neutrino energy has been drawn in Fig. \ref{fig11}(b), providing a clearer continuous representation of the $g$-$E_\nu$ dependence of the survival probability.

-In Fig. \ref{fig5}, we show the change of $\sin^2 2\theta_M$ in terms of neutrino energy, taking various coupling strengths $\beta$.
-The solid, dashed, and dotted curves correspond to the $\beta = 1.0 \times 10^7, 0.8\times 10^7, 0.6\times 10^7$, respectively.
-At low energies, $\sin^2 2\theta_M \to 1$ shows the standard (maximal) mixing at the peaks.
-As the neutrino energy increases, the mixing inside matter goes to zero.
-So, $\sin^2 2\theta_M$ becomes negligible, and thus the transition probability becomes low at this point.
+According to Eq.(\ref{eqn44}), the effective mixing parameter $\theta_M$ in matter depends not only on the electron number density and neutrino energy, but also is a function of couplings $\beta$ and $g$.
+In Fig. \ref{fig12}, we show the change of $\sin^2 2\theta_M$ in terms of neutrino energy, taking various vector coupling strengths $\beta$ and $g$.
+The panel (a) illustrates the $\theta_M$-dependence on the vector-matter coupling $\beta$, in which different curves correspond to the $\beta = 1.0 \times 10^7, 0.9\times 10^7$, and $0.8\times 10^7$.
+At low energies (for $E_\nu \sim 2$ MeV), $\sin^2 2\theta_M \to 1$ shows the maximal mixing at the peaks, which are shifted to the higher energies when $\beta$ grows.
+In the panel (b), however, we show the behavior of modified mixing angle inside matter for various vector-neutrino couplings $g \in \{10^{-9}, 10^{-8}, 10^{-7}\}$.
+The maximum values are shifted to the higher energies by decreasing $g$.
+In both cases, as the neutrino energy increases, the mixing inside matter goes to zero.
+So, $\sin^2 2\theta_M$ becomes negligible, and thus the transition probability becomes low at $E_\nu > 100~\text{MeV}$.